AzarCodes/github_action_devqa_prod/README_production.md

-# 🚀 DevQA CI/CD Pipeline with GitHub Actions
+# 🚀 Production CI/CD Pipeline with GitHub Actions

 This repository contains a secure and production-ready CI/CD pipeline configuration for deploying a Node.js application using PM2 and GitHub Actions.
 Sensitive environment variables are managed through GitHub Secrets and automatically injected into a `.env` file at runtime.